 HOW TO ROAST ASPARAGUS

 If you look up roasted asparagus recipes, you’ll find there are a lot of variations in terms of oven temperature and cooking time.
-In general, I roast asparagus at 400ºF because the number is easy to remember and it’s a good temperature to maintain if I’m cooking something else in the oven.
+In general, I roast asparagus at 400ºF (205ºC) because the number is easy to remember and it’s a good temperature to maintain if I’m cooking something else in the oven.

-MORE ASPARAGUS RECIPES
+MORE WAYS TO ENJOY ASPARAGUS

 - Chili Crisp and Garlic Roasted Asparagus